osstech-jp/ldapcon2015/paper.md

  * MODIFY, MODRDN does not implement yet.
  * deref search does not implement yet.
  * WiredTiger does not support multiprocess access yet.
- It mean that we can't to do slapcat while running slapd.
-It will be supported in the future.
+ It mean that we can't to do slapcat while running slapd at the moment.
+ However, WiredTiger is planning to support RPC in the future.
+ If it is realized, We can do hot-backup while to avoid multi-process locking.
  * back-wt does not implement entry cache such as back-bdb.
  It's not absolutely necessary due to WiredTiger cache is fast enough.